jordalgo/wordpress-setup/README.md

 * [Gulp](http://gulpjs.com/)
 * [Less](http://lesscss.org/)

+## Setup

-[Here are instructions](http://jason.pureconcepts.net/2012/10/install-apache-php-mysql-mac-os-x/) on setting up Apache, MySQL and PHP on a local machine
+[Here are instructions](http://jason.pureconcepts.net/2012/10/install-apache-php-mysql-mac-os-x/) on setting up Apache, MySQL and PHP on a local machine and of course the [instructions for installing wordpress](https://codex.wordpress.org/Installing_WordPress)

 #### Clone this Repo and Setup Remotes